Why Republic Square Prague One?

 Tourist Attractions and Entertainment

 In the immediate area of Republic Square the two biggest tourist attractions are the Municipal House and the Powder Gate.
 The Municipal House also contains a French and a Czech restaurant.
+You are less than 5 minutes walk away from the Old Town’s biggest attractions like the Old Town Square, the Old Town Hall, the Astronomical Clock and the Jewish Quarter.
 Republic Square has the largest shopping centre in the Prague 1 area called Palladium where you’ll find three shopping floors and a food floor and it’s also popular for it’s large underground car parking facilities.
 Next to the Palladium is the St Josephs Church.
 Republic Square is also the location of one of Prague’s Christmas Markets.
 The Municipal House hosts some of the most popular classical music events in the city at the Smetana Hall.
 Opposite the Municipal House is the Hybernia Theatre which I call the “Readers Digest” theatre as it tends to show concise versions of famous operas.

-If you want to explore Prague using the public transport system then this area has both metro and tram options.
+Most of the square area is pedestrianised and the surrounding streets are fairly quiet.
+If you want to explore Prague using the public transport system then this area has metro, bus and tram options so check the How to Use a Touch-Screen Ticket Machine.

 So, all in all Republic square is a good place for people who do not want to pay the Old Town premium but still want to be a short walk away from it.